 Jeanne Révil is project manager at the CNRS Office for North America in Washington D.C. since October, 2017.
 Before that, she was private secretary to Ms. Frédérique Vidal, French Minister for Higher Education, Research and Innovation, as well as to her predecessors Mr. Thierry Mandon and Ms. Geneviève Fioraso.
 She also worked as an assitant to diplomatic advisers at the ministry’s cabinet.
 She received the Classe exceptionelle distinction in the Administration Secretary unit of the National Education Ministry in 2016.
 She was also an assistant at the CNRS accounting and finance division.
 She obtained a degree of Associate in Arts at the Florida Southwestern State College Fort Myers of Florida in 2001, and a Capacité en Droit at the Université de Toulon (France) in 1997.
 She was named Chevalier de l’Ordre des Palmes Académiques de la République française in 2016.

-Clémence Guiresse is program manager and deputy director at the CNRS Office for North America in Washington D.C. since October, 2017.
+Audrey Duc is a program manager and deputy director at the CNRS Office for North America in Washington D.C. since April, 2021.
 Under the status of International Volunteer in Administration, she assists the director to monitor the partnerships and activities of the CNRS in the region, as well as their communication.
-Trained in humanities and political science, Clémence Guiresse obtained a Master’s degree at Sciences Po Bordeaux, France (Politics, Society and Communication course).
-She also completed a double-degree at the Rosario University of Bogota, Colombia, on urban studies and metropolitan governance.
+Trained in International Relations and Political science, Audrey Duc obtained a Master’s degree at Sciences Po Grenoble , France (Latin and north America studies and Communication course).
+She also gained experience abroad in several governmental institutions.

 In the Canadian capital